[Lost in the Server series 6/24/12]

 the best" or anything based in technique.
 If anything, I would feel

-more pressure to write cool songs above all -
+more pressure to write cool songs above all - and, to reach out to a

 lot more audiences.